chuxmykel/rule-validation-api/README.md

 ## Features
 The API has two endpoints.
 - `GET /` The home route
-- `POST /validate-rule` The rule validator endpoint.
+- `POST /validate-rule` The rule validation endpoint.

 ## Making requests
 ### GET /